ChrisZieba/MoodFuse/README.md

 License
 -------
-Tubalr's source is under the GNU GENERAL PUBLIC LICENSE
+MoodFuse's source is under the GNU GENERAL PUBLIC LICENSE.